ets/tap-spreadsheets-anywhere/README.md

 # tap-spreadsheets-anywhere

-This is a [Singer](https://singer.io) tap that reads data from spreadsheet files (CSVs, Excel, custom-delimited) accessible from any [smart_open](https://github.com/RaRe-Technologies/smart_open) supported transport and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
+This is a [Singer](https://singer.io) tap that reads data from spreadsheet files (CSVs, Excel, JSONs, custom-delimited) accessible from any [smart_open](https://github.com/RaRe-Technologies/smart_open) supported transport and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
 This tap is developed for compatibility with [Meltano](https://meltano.com/).

 ## How to use it